Planning Your Dream Elopement on the Oregon Coast

 Coos County: Known for the sea stacks in Bandon and dramatic coastal views.

-Curry County: For adventurous couples exploring the southern coast’s rugged beauty.
+Curry County: Ideal for adventurous couples exploring the southern coast’s rugged beauty.

-Each county offers unique terrain and access to Oregon’s wild shoreline, plus straightforward marriage license procedures.
+Each county features its own unique terrain and access to Oregon’s wild shoreline, along with straightforward marriage license procedures.

 🏖️ Oregon Coast Wedding Permit and License Guide

-While marriage licenses are handled by the counties, you may also need a special use permit for ceremonies on public lands, especially if you're:
+While marriage licenses are handled by the counties, you may also need a special use permit for ceremonies on public lands.
+This is particularly important if you're planning to:

-Using a drone or professional video equipment in state or national parks
+Use a drone or professional video equipment in state or national parks.

-USFS or National Park Service: For places like Ecola or Cape Lookout
+USFS or National Park Service: For locations like Ecola or Cape Lookout.

-When in doubt—ask!
-Or hire someone (like me 👋) who knows the permit process.
+When in doubt, it's always best to ask!
+Or, consider hiring someone (like me 👋) who understands the permit process.

 Always have a backup plan for weather.
-Coastal fog and rain can roll in quickly.
+Coastal fog and rain can arrive unexpectedly.

 Check the tide charts.
 Coastal tides change quickly and can be dangerous.

 Choose weekdays for privacy.
-Popular locations like Cannon Beach can be packed on weekends.
+Locations like Cannon Beach can be crowded on weekends.

-Sunrise ceremonies are great for privacy and golden light.
+Consider sunrise ceremonies for both privacy and stunning golden light.

-Hire a local elopement photographer who helps with timelines, locations, lodging tips, and even signing your license (hey, that’s me!).
+Hire a local elopement photographer who can assist with timelines, locations, lodging tips, and even signing your license (hey, that’s me!).

-Check out my other blogs for helpful Oregon Coast Elopement tips:
+Don’t miss my other blogs for more helpful Oregon Coast elopement tips:

 📋 Oregon Elopement Marriage License Requirements

-Planning an elopement on the Oregon Coast?
-Before you exchange vows amidst the stunning landscapes, it's essential to understand the legal requirements for obtaining a marriage license in Oregon.
-Here's everything you need to know to ensure your elopement is legally recognized.
+If you plan to elope on the Oregon Coast, it's crucial to understand the legal requirements for obtaining a marriage license in Oregon.
+Here’s everything you need to know to ensure your elopement is legally recognized.

 ✅ Eligibility Criteria

 Age Requirement: Both parties must be at least 18 years old.
-If either party is 17, they must have written consent from a parent or legal guardian.
+If anyone is 17, they will need written consent from a parent or legal guardian.

 Marital Status: Neither party can be currently married.